hsghori/CS-Notes/parallel_programming_notes.md

 		- This doesn't exist
 	- MIMD - multiple instruction, multiple data
 - SISD is called the Von Neumann architecture.
-This implements a universal turing machine and conforms to serial algorithmic analysis.
+This implements a universal Turing machine and conforms to serial algorithmic analysis.
 This is how most people think of a computer
 - SIMD has a single instruction stream that is carried out on multiple data streams.
 Eg one program happening on multiple data sets.